 MARK I Emerging Leaders Program: UFSC Apprentice Challenge

-This program focuses on the development of critical management, leadership and entrepreneurial skills for young financial services industry professionals beginning with an intensive series of seminars and workshops that coincide with the UFSC’s Annual International Summit.
-Activities include personal development and management issues-oriented seminars, the development of business plans and strategies for “hypothetical” businesses, the completion of challenging community action tasks and opportunities to apply the skills learned through an apprentice-style team competition.
-Following the initial program, mentorship opportunities are made available to the participants.
+This program focuses on the development of critical management, leadership and entrepreneurial skills for young financial services industry professionals beginning with an intensive series of seminars and workshops at the UFSC’s “Leadership Week”.
+Activities include personal development, completion of Fit2Lead morning bootcamp, the development of business plans and strategies for “hypothetical” businesses, the completion of challenging community action tasks and opportunities to apply the skills learned through an apprentice-style team competition.
+Following the initial program, mentorship and internship opportunities are made available to the participants.

 MARK I UFSC EMERGING LEADERS NATIONAL APPRENTICE CHALLENGE